sjentsch/jmvReadWrite/README.md

 [//]: [![JSS](https://img.shields.io/badge/JSS-10.18637%2Fjss.v071.i02-brightgreen)](https://dx.doi.org/10.18637/jss.v071.i02)
 --->

-jmvReadWrite provides routines to read and write OMV-files from within
+jmvReadWrite provides routines to read and write .omv-files from within
-R. OMV-files are created by the statistical spreadsheet [CRAN](https://CRAN.R-project.org).
+R. .omv-files are created by the statistical spreadsheet [CRAN](https://CRAN.R-project.org).

 The R-package `jmvReadWrite` reads and writes the .omv-files that are